Kermalis/PokemonBattleEngine/README.md

 * Add timeouts for waiting for a client.
 A modified client can remove response packets to troll and the server will currently wait infinitely
 * Spectators
 * AI
+* Specific place for event Pokémon shells
+* Better validation for Pokémon (include enums for egg/tm/tutor/dreamworld and programmatically deduce how the Pokémon was obtained)

 ----
 # PokemonBattleEngine Uses: